It's Not Living (If It's Not with You): Sales

 "It's Not Living (If It's Not with You)" performed modestly on international music charts.
 It reached number 46 on the UK Singles Chart and number 36 in Scotland.
 It reached number 48 on the Irish Singles Chart and number 2772 on Portugal's year-end chart.
 It reached number 19 on the US Billboard Hot Rock & Alternative Songs chart and number 80 on the year-end edition.
 "It's Not Living (If It's Not with You)" was certified silver in the UK by the British Phonographic Industry (BPI), denoting sales of over 200,000 units.

 Music video

 Background and release

 An accompanying music video, directed by Warren Fu, was released on 3 December 2018.
-The visual is a tribute to the Talking Heads' concert film Stop Making Sense (1984); Healy wakes up from several dreams within a dream, experiencing numerous different realities.
+The visual is a tribute to Talking Heads' concert film Stop Making Sense (1984); Healy wakes up from several dreams within a dream, experiencing numerous different realities.
 It also features guest appearances from No Rome and the Japanese House.
 Healy originally wanted to create a performance video for "It's Not Living (If It's Not with You)".
 He later decided to make it more surreal, adding dream sequences and references to the 1975's favourite movies.
 Additionally, Healy wanted to create a music video where the band enters through a door into the previous visual.
-While on a lunch break, the 1975 shot a scene for the video whilst filming "Sincerity Is Scary", despite them not having completed writing of the song.
+While on a lunch break, the 1975 shot a scene for the video while filming "Sincerity Is Scary", despite them not having completed writing of the song.